KratosMultiphysics/Kratos/INSTALL.md

 :add_app
 set KRATOS_APPLICATIONS=%KRATOS_APPLICATIONS%%1;
 goto:eof
 ```
 #### Windows Visual Studio compilation configuration

-Some of the parameters detailed in the example script above may vary from system to system, or the Visual Studio version.
+Some of the parameters detailed in the example script above may vary from system to system, or the *Visual Studio* version.

-If you are using Visual Studio 2017, the configure command should be:
+If you are using *Visual Studio 2017*, the configure command should be:
 ```
 cmake -G"Visual Studio 15 2017" -H"%KRATOS_SOURCE%" -B"%KRATOS_BUILD%\%KRATOS_BUILD_TYPE%"  ^
 -DUSE_EIGEN_MKL=OFF
 ```
-You can check the specific Visual Studio version that you have installed in your system, by checking the Visual Studio Tab 'Help' > 'About Microsoft Visual Studio'.
+You can check the specific *Visual Studio* version that you have installed in your system, by checking the *Visual Studio* Tab 'Help' > 'About Microsoft Visual Studio'.

-If you have a 64-bit system, you might need to also specify it in the configure command for some Visual Studio versions with the flag ```-A x64```.
+If you have a 64-bit system, you might need to also specify it in the configure command for some *Visual Studio* versions with the flag ```-A x64```.

 ```
 cmake -G"Visual Studio 15 2017" -A x64 -H"%KRATOS_SOURCE%" -B"%KRATOS_BUILD%\%KRATOS_BUILD_TYPE%"  ^